dainst/chronontology-backend/README.md

 which means, the that the field a in all records gets searched for the term b.
 If there is a match, the record gets added to the result set.

+For searching in all fields, you can issue a search request like

+  /period/?q=b

 ## Testing

 For the Component Tests to run, you need an elastic search